Seraph

 Tradition places seraphim in the highest rank in Christian angelology and in the fifth rank of ten in the Jewish angelic hierarchy.
-A seminal passage in the Book of Isaiah used the term to describe six-winged beings that fly around the Throne of God crying "holy, holy, holy".
-This throne scene, with its triple invocation of holiness, profoundly influenced subsequent theology, literature and art.
-Its influence is frequently seen in works depicting angels, heaven and apotheosis.
-Seraphim are mentioned as celestial beings in the semi-canonical Book of Enoch and the canonical Book of Revelation.
+A seminal passage in the Book of Isaiah used the term to describe six-winged beings that fly around the Throne of God crying out "holy, holy, holy".
+This throne scene, with its triple invocation of holiness, profoundly influenced subsequent theology, literature, and art.
+Its influence is frequently seen in works depicting angels, heaven, and apotheosis.
+Seraphim are mentioned as celestial beings in the semicanonical Book of Enoch and the canonical Book of Revelation.